Tillerson says Kushner left him in the dark on conversations with foreign nations - The Boston Globe

 Tillerson says Kushner left him in the dark on conversations with foreign nations

-WASHINGTON — In newly disclosed testimony, former secretary of state Rex Tillerson said Jared Kushner, President Trump’s son-in-law, operated independently with world leaders without coordination with the State Department, leaving Tillerson out of the loop and in the dark on emerging U.S. policies and simmering geopolitical crises.
+WASHINGTON — In newly disclosed testimony, former secretary of state Rex Tillerson said President Donald Trump’s son-in-law, Jared Kushner, operated independently with powerful leaders around the world without coordination with the State Department, leaving Tillerson out of the loop and in the dark on emerging US policies and simmering geopolitical crises.

 In a transcript of his testimony to the House Foreign Affairs Committee, Tillerson also described the challenge of briefing a president who does not read briefing papers and often got distracted by peripheral topics, noting he had to keep his message short and focus on a single topic.